-Why International Civil Aviation Day is Important
+Why Civil Aviation Day is important

-A. It gives us jobs
+It gives us jobs

 Civil aviation is more than just pilots and flight attendants.
-The aviation industry includes commercial carriers (think FedEx or United Airlines), private jets, air traffic control, airport management (those nice people who take your bags), manufacturing (Boeing), maintenance and several more offshoots.
+The aviation industry includes commercial carriers (think FedEx or United Airlines), private jets, air traffic control, airport management (those nice people who take your bags), manufacturing (Boeing), maintenance, and several more offshoots.
 All told, the industry supports more than 10 million jobs in the US alone every year.

-B. It’s super futuristic and cool
+It’s super futuristic

 The aviation industry has given us some of the greatest inventions of the 20th century, and this innovation is ongoing.
 Airbus, for example, is currently planning its “Smarter Skies” initiative, which it hopes by 2050 will: Decrease flight time of every flight by 13 minutes; save nine million tons of excess fuel every year; and avoid 28 million tons of avoidable CO2 emission annually.

-C. It can build countries
+It can build countries

-Figures from the UN show that in today’s global economy, for every $100 dollars produced and every 100 job created by the civil aviation industry, an additional $350 and 610 jobs are generated in some other industry.
+Figures from the UN show that in today’s global economy, for every $100 produced and every 100 jobs created by the civil aviation industry, an additional $350 and 610 jobs are generated in some other industry.
 So, it seems the road to prosperity is hardly a road at all, and more like a new runway.